Ashraf Ashirov

-Ashraf Ashirov is an Azerbaijani freestyle wrestler competing in the 79 kg division.
+Ashraf Ashirov (born 1 January 2001) is an Azerbaijani freestyle wrestler competing in the 79 kg division.

 Career

 In 2021, he won the silver medal in the men's 79 kg event at the 2021 World Junior Wrestling Championships held in Ufa, Russia.

 In 2022, he won one of the bronze medals in the men's 79 kg event at the 2022 European U23 Wrestling Championship held in Plovdiv, Bulgaria.
 He won the silver medal in the 79 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.
 He competed in the 79 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.